-A great deal of research is focusing on improving results from chemotherapy in people with these cancers.
+A great deal of research is focusing on improving results from chemotherapy (chemo) in people with these cancers.
 This includes finding the best time to give these drugs, figuring out which combinations of drugs work best, and determining how best to use these drugs with other forms of treatment.

-In one newer approach to treating head and neck cancers, the doctor injects the drug directly into the tumor (intralesional chemotherapy).
+In one newer approach to treating head and neck cancers, the doctor injects the drug directly into the tumor (intralesional chemo).
 Success with this approach has been limited in the past because the drug tended to spread out of the tumors and to nearby tissues and the rest of the body quite quickly.
 Recent advances in preparing the drug solution so that it remains in the tumor (such as suspending it in a gel) have renewed interest in this treatment.